bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 #### Prune Ancient Data in Real Time

 Ancient data is block data that is already considered immutable.
 This is determined by a threshold which is currently set at 90000.
 This means that blocks older than 90000 are considered ancient data.
-We recommend the `--prunceancient` flag to users who don't care about the ancient data.
+We recommend the `--pruneancient` flag to users who don't care about the ancient data.
 This is also advised for users who want to save disk space since this will only keep data for the latest 90000 blocks.
 Note that once this flag is turned on, the ancient data will not be recovered again and you cannot go back running your node without this flag in the start-up command.

 How to use the flag: